samschott/maestral/README.md

 >>> m.unlink()  # unlinks your Dropbox account but keeps are your files
 ```

-You can get information about your Dropbox account and direct access to uploading, downloading and moving items on your Dropbox through the Meastral API client `BidBoxClient`.
+You can get information about your Dropbox account and direct access to uploading, downloading and moving items on your Dropbox through the Meastral API client `MaestralClient`.
 Some example commands include:

 ```Python
 >>> from meastral import MeastralClient